 Pulaski County Commission comprises the local government responsible for setting objectives for the rural public transportation system.
 The local governments near-term objectives for the Section 5311 program are to improve the mobility of and quality of life for all county residents, and to best utilize the Section 5311 program by increasing utilization, maximizing revenues, and controlling costs.

-Management of Pulaski County transit consists of the Pulaski County Sole Commissioner and the Pulaski County Clerk who share administrative, operational, hiring, & coordination responsibilities.¬† Pulaski Transit is administered by a third party operator, Middle Ga.
-Community Action Agency, Inc., which is a non-profit organization, with offices in Eastman, Ga.¬† Scheduling and dispatching are performed by MGCAA, from an office in Hawkinsville.
+Management of Pulaski County transit consists of the Pulaski County Sole Commissioner and the Pulaski County Clerk who share administrative, operational, hiring, & coordination responsibilities.
+Scheduling and dispatching are handled by the driver from an office in Hawkinsville.

 Objectives of the transit system are to increase ridership while increasing the passenger per mile ratio, increase the operating efficiency of the program, and increase revenues through public fares.

 The rural public transportation service is a part of the county government, and therefore is regarded and treated as other county departments.
 Being a county function, the relationship and flow of information to the county commission is direct.

 Accessible formats of information are available upon request.

 Accessible telecommunications can be obtained by calling 711 for text to voice relay or (TTY) 1-800-5-0056 or (Voice) 1-800-255-0135 711.

 - There will be no transportation for any person without a trip order.

 - DHR Human Service Providers (HSP) must request needed transportation for DHR consumers three days in advance (when possible) by completing client registration forms, trip orders, trip cancellations etc., and faxing the orders to the appropriate dispatch office.